Call

 That helps onboarding, cluster migrations, and repetitive releases where diffs are small but YAML mistakes are expensive.
 An operations timeline in the UI reduces “who deployed last?” and “did we roll back?” ambiguity.

 AI does not replace engineering judgment - teams still approve what runs in production.
 The win is less time preparing artifacts and fewer repetitive edits that pull focus from product work.
+For security checks see Security & SAST, which runs before deploy.

-A typical release loop
+A typical AI deploy loop to Kubernetes

 After rollout, status is visible in the UI: success, partial failure, Kubernetes events.
 Roll back to a prior Helm revision when needed without spelunking shell history.